VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Related Work and Datasets

 \section{Related Work and Datasets}

 We review prior work using Twitter data analysing politically related events, with an emphasis on those that have released a public dataset.

-In particular, previous works had used and published Twitter data to study U.S. elections.
-Using tweets collected during the 2016 U.S. election, researchers have analysed information operations run by social bots~\cite{rizoiu2018debatenight}, characterized the dissemination of misinformation~\cite{vosoughi2018spread} and its exposure to American voters~\cite{grinberg2019fake}.
+In particular, prior research had heavily used and published Twitter data to study U.S. elections.
+Using tweets collected during the 2016 U.S. election, researchers have analysed information operations run by social bots~\cite{rizoiu2018debatenight}, characterized the dissemination of misinformation~\cite{vosoughi2018spread} and the exposure of American voters to misinformation~\cite{grinberg2019fake}.
 Work in \citet{hua2020characterizing,hua2020towards} characterized adversarial interaction against political candidates during the 2018 U.S. general election and shared 1.7M~tweets interacting with political candidates.

 Focusing on the U.S. 2020 election, research studied false claims regarding mail-in ballots~\cite{benkler2020mail} before the election as the COVID-19 pandemic made it hard to vote in person.
 Closest to our work is the \textit{\#Election2020} dataset~\cite{chen2020election2020}, which streamed a broad set of Twitter data for both political candidates' tweets and related keywords.
-As discussed above, although some of the voter fraud related keywords were included in their data collection process, our \datasetname~dataset contains more than 2.3~times as much of the related data in \textit{\#Election2020}, for overlapping streaming keywords, presumably because of our more focused stream.
+As discussed above, although some of the voter fraud related keywords were included in their data collection process, our \datasetname~dataset contains more than 2.3~times as much of the related data in \textit{\#Election2020}, for the `voter fraud' keyword, presumably because of our more focused stream.
 Our stream also included a broader set of fraud-claim related keywords.

-In order to help understand the dissemination of misinformation cross platforms, \citet{brena2019news,hui2018hoaxy} used news articles as queries and released the tweets pointing to these articles.
-In 2018, Twitter published a list of accounts that the platform suspects to be related with Russia's government controlled Internet Research Agency~\cite{twitterira}.
+In order to help understand the dissemination of misinformation across platforms, \citet{brena2019news,hui2018hoaxy} used news articles as queries and released the tweets pointing to these articles.
+In 2018, Twitter published a list of accounts that the platform suspects to be related to Russia's government controlled Internet Research Agency~\cite{twitterira}.
 This release enabled a number of studies that deepened our understanding of foreign information manipulation in the U.S.~\cite{arif2018acting,im2020still,badawy2018analyzing}.